 Share resources

 You don’t have to have all the answers.
-Ultimately it’s up to your friend to decide what their next steps are.
-Having ideas for where they can find support reaffirms they are important and loved.
+Ultimately, it’s up to your friend to decide what they do next.
+Having ideas for where they can find support might remind them they’re important and loved.
 It’s possible they’ve thought about getting help and haven’t known where to start.
-By offering resources and suggesting talking to a safe adult, it bridges the gap between them thinking about getting support and taking the next step.
+By offering resources and suggesting talking to someone they trust, it may help bridge the gap between them thinking about getting support and actually doing it.

-Here are a few suggestions to share with your friend:
+Below are a few suggestions you might consider sharing with your friend:

 - Tips and ideas to reduce risks and prioritize safety when using substances

-- Kids Help Phone’s Resources Around Me to find support in their area
+- Kids Help Phone’s Resources Around Me to find virtual or in-person supports near their area